Choose from a large selection of certified

 From shopping malls to flea markets, there are hundreds of places to buy an engagement ring, but very few of those outlets have the certification, reputation and experienced staff to provide a pleasant and reliable jewelry buying experience.
 Buying directly from a high-quality online jeweler means you get to avoid high-pressure, commission-based salespeople and shop at your own pace.
 At Allurez, you’ll have access to incredible jewelry at a great value, with the customer service and impressive craftsmanship you and your sweetheart deserve.

 Traditionally, the person proposing marriage buys the engagement ring for their partner and reveals it as part of the proposal.
-These days, however, many couples decide to choose and purchase engagement rings and wedding bands together.
+These days, however, many couples decide to choose and purchase an engagement ring and wedding band together.
 That way, they can shop, budget and even try on their wedding jewelry as a team.
 Whether you want the ring to be a surprise or prefer to buy your own, the process can and should feel special.

 Since Ancient Rome, engagement rings have stood as a symbol of a couple’s intent to marry or otherwise join their lives together.
 While early betrothal rings were simple bands made of stone, metal or even bone, eventually they evolved to include gemstones.
 Today, engagements are still used to represent a couple’s promise to wed.

-Engagement rings are pieces of jewelry used to represent a couple’s intent to get married.
-An engagement ring may be given by one party to the other as part of a proposal or the couple may shop for the ring together after they’ve already agreed to wed.
-Though nearly 90% of engagement rings feature a diamond center stone, they may instead include diamond alternatives like moissanite or rubies or contain no gems at all.
+Engagement rings are pieces of jewelry used to represent a couple's intent to get married.
+An engagement ring may be given by one party to the other as part of a proposal or the couple may shop for the ring together after they've already agreed to wed.
+Although diamond engagement rings are the most popular center stone, they may instead include diamond alternatives like moissanite or rubies or contain no gems at all.

 There are many ways to make an engagement ring, but fine jewelers usually use a casting method that starts with pouring molten metal into a mold.
 Once cooled, the metal is shaped and polished.
 Some bands may receive extra attention to carve in intricate details or create cutouts.
 Next, the jeweler attaches the ring head and inserts and secures the chosen stone.
 If you're designing your own engagement ring, you'll have the opportunity to be a part of the entire process, choosing each element or requesting changes to an existing design.